 Looking for a great-sounding amplifier that can be used for lighter music styles?
 Then we would recommend checking out Fender.
 If you’re mostly interested in rock or metal styles, then Marshall is going to be a better fit.

 Of course, there are always exceptions to this.
 Each company also makes models that compete in each other’s space.

 Some Marshall amps are great for clean tones, and some Fenders can get nice and heavy.
 And so in the end, it comes down to what you like more.

 Some people prefer the way one looks over the other.
 This also plays a part in the decision-making process.

 Why You Should Consider One Over The Other

 So, why should you buy a Marshall amp over a Fender or vice versa?
 Or perhaps you own one of each and are trying to decide how to use them in your music?
 There are a few things that they both do well and sometimes better than the other.

-Choosing between these two companies is not easy, as they both make great guitar amplifiers.
+Choosing between these two guitar amp companies is not easy!
+They both make great guitar amplifiers.
 It comes down to what you’re looking for in an amp, and how you want it to sound.